hannahhoanggg/c0723-code-solutions/command-line-basics/command-line-basics-quiz-notes.md

 - What is a CLI?
   CLI is a command-line interface used for interacting with computer programs/systems by entering commands into a terminal or command prompt.
 - What is a GUI?
-  GUI is a graphical user interface for consumers of technology(end users).
+  GUI is a graphical user interface for consumers of technology.
 - Give at least one use case for each of the commands listed in this exercise.

-  - `man` : an interface to the system reference manuals (system's manual pager). q
+  - `man` : an interface to the system reference manuals (system's manual pager).

   - `cat` : concatenate files & print on the standard output.